-In this paper, we propose a automatic data partitioning approach in order to improve the performance of processing SPARQL queries in a Map/Reduce framework.
-Compared with previous works, our system can completely avoid cross-node joins for frequent queries and reduce data redundancy.
+In this paper, we propose a query-driven partitioning approach in order to improve the performance of processing SPARQL queries in a Map/Reduce framework.
+Compared with previous works, our system can completely avoid crossnode joins for frequent queries and reduce data redundancy.
 According to the simulation results, our method could accelerate the query processing time by up to two orders of magnitude.
-Our on-going projects include how to perform update or even migration when there are significant changes on the dataset and/or workload, e.g. large number of new-coming tiples, new identified query patterns, and skewed query accessing.
+The partitioning on RDF dataset still needs more improvements.
+Our on-going and planned projects include how to perform update or even migration when there are significant changes on the dataset and/or workload, e.g. large number of new-coming tiples, new identified query patterns, and skewed query accessing.